dinodeck/step_02/README.md

 ###PhysFS

 It needs CMake.
 Download and install it.
-You may need log in and out to get the env variables registered.
+You may need to log in and out to get the env variables registered.
 In msys you should be able to type

 	cmake